 On April 12, 2018, the Company announced a project to develop, construct, and operate a marine terminal that will be located 23 Kilometers ("Km") North of Ensenada, Baja California, Mexico.
-The terminal, with initial capacity of 1.0 million barrels of initial storage capacity will receive, store, and deliver hydrocarbons, primarily gasoline and diesel.
+The terminal, with 1.0 million barrels of initial storage capacity will receive, store, and deliver hydrocarbons, primarily gasoline and diesel.
 The investment will be approximately \$130.0 million.
-The terminal is expected to begin commercial operations in the second half of 2020.
+The terminal is expected to begin commercial operations in the fourth quarter of 2020.

-The Company signed a long-term contract with Chevron Combustibles de Mexico S. de R. L. de C. V., a Chevron Corporation ("Chevron") Subsidiary, for approximately 50 percent of the terminal's storage capacity.
+On April 12, 2018, the Company signed a long-term contract with Chevron Combustibles de Mexico S. de R. L. de C. V., a Chevron Corporation ("Chevron") subsidiary, for approximately 50 percent of the terminal's storage capacity.
 Additionally, another Chevron subsidiary will have the right to acquire 20 percent of the terminal equity after commercial operations begin.
+The option does not meet the definition of an equity instrument under IAS 32 and is therefore within the scope of IFRS 9 as a financial instrument, the option is required to be initially recognized at fair value which upon the effective date of the agreement is minimal, as the exercise price of the option is a proxy for fair value, as such the Company will not record a fair value.

-On March 14, 2018, the Company executed a second long-term contract for the storage and delivery of hydrocarbons with BP Estaciones y Servicios Energeticos, S. A de C. V., a BP P. L. C. ("BP") Subsidiary, for the remaining 50 percent of the terminal's storage capacity.
-BP will have the option to acquire up to 25 percent of the equity once it is operational.
+On March 14, 2018, the Company executed a second long-term contract for the storage and delivery of hydrocarbons with BP Estaciones y Servicios Energeticos, S. A de C. V., a BP P. L. C. ("BP") subsidiary, for the remaining 50 percent of the terminal's storage capacity.